BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the \abr{clip} lab at the University of Maryland and our external collaborators for their help.
-In particular, we thank Paiheng Xu and Alexander Hoyle for reviews and discussions on earlier versions of this paper.
+We would like to thank the \abr{clip} lab at the University of Maryland for their support.
+In particular, we thank Ayush Jhaveri, Paiheng Xu, Alexander Hoyle for reviews and discussions on earlier versions of this paper draft.
 This material is based upon work supported by the National Science Foundation under \abr{iis}-2339746 (Rudinger) \abr{iis}-2403436 (Boyd-Graber), and \abr{dge}-2236417 (Balepur).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 Access to Cohere models (Command-R, Command-R Plus)~was made possible via a Cohere for AI Research Grant.